neol1no/Snake-with-Gambling/README.md

-# School pyhton game
+# python game
- python game for school
+ python game where you play snake and can gamble